JAndrassy/UnoWiFiDevEdSerial1/README.md

 An example for UNO WiFi with Serial1 is in examples of the UnoWiFiDevEdSerial1 library.

+For Blynk with UNO WiFi with Serial1 and WiFi Link library, see UnoWiFiBlynk example.

 ## Writing sketches for ESP8266

 Firmata is a system for accessing pins and interfaces of a microcontroller (MCU) from a computer (or other MCU).
 Library [FirmataMaster](https://github.com/gmag11/FirmataMaster) is for esp8266 and enables control of an attached MCU with Firmata.